preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 Form rollup
 ========================

-This is a new block in Omnia 7.6.
+This is a new block in Omnia 7.6, used to rollup forms either for listing forms for various purposes, or for displaying a number of forms to be used.

 Settings
 *************